Azure/azure-sdk-for-python/doc/dev/mgmt/tests.md

 ## Providing credentials to the tests

 When you run tests in playback mode, they use a fake credentials file, located at `tools/azure-sdk-tools/devtools_testutils/mgmt_settings_fake.py`, to simulate authenticating with Azure.
+In most scenarios you will not have to adjust this file, you will have to make edits to this file if your service uses values that are not already included in the `mgmt_settings_fake.py` file.g

 In live mode, you need to use real credentials like those you obtained in the previous section.
 To enable the tests to use them, make a copy of the `mgmt_settings_fake.py` file in the same location, and rename it `mgmt_settings_real.py`.
 Then make the following changes: